piuccio/open-data-jp-prefectures-geojson/README.md

 ## Source

 Source data is from the [National Land Information Division](http://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-N03-v2_3.html) which is a high resolution GeoJSON file containing all administrative areas.
-All features are merged by prefectures and the resulting file is simplified with a Visvalingam simplification keeping lines withing 5 meters of the original location.
+All features are merged by prefectures and the resulting file is simplified with a Visvalingam simplification keeping lines within 5 meters of the original location.

 ## Usage